 Caesarea Phillippi has become an important Christian pilgrimage destination as the site mentioned in the Christian Bible, where Jesus awarded Simon Bar Yonah (Peter) his role as leader of the disciples.
 Jesus is quoted as saying, “You are Peter (Petrus=rock), and on this rock I will build my church…) (Matt 16:16-19)

 Who else hung around the Banias Springs, you may ask?

-The Romans, the Byzantines, the Crusaders and of course, the Jews and the Druze, and they all added to the architectural richness of this area.
+The Romans, the Byzantines, the Crusaders and of course, the Jews and the Druze, and they all added to the rich archeology of this area.